Code-Institute-Submissions/milestone_2_rpoas/README.md

 ### User Feedback

-Users tested the site on mobile phones, tablets, laptops and desktops.
+Friends, family and colleagues were enlisted to test the site on mobile phones, tablets, laptops and desktops.
 This highlighted a formatting issue that was not detectable using the Google Developers device toolbar.
 Gallery images were stretched on mobile screens.
 The max height of the container was changed to "min-content", which corrected the issue.

 Users tested the site using different bandwidths to ensure that the there were no significant loading time lags, particularly with the gallery and events page.